ANALYSIS-U.S., Iran and inertia, an axis to dampen France's Lebanese dreams

 By John Irish

-PARIS, Dec 18 (Reuters) - During a visit to Paris last month, U.S. Secretary of State Mike Pompeo made clear that Washington was unhappy with France's strategy to help resolve the economic and political crisis in Lebanon.
+PARIS, Dec 18 (Reuters) - During a private dinner in Paris last month, U.S. Secretary of State Mike Pompeo made clear that Washington was unhappy with France's strategy to include Iran-backed Hezbollah in efforts to resolve the economic and political crisis in Lebanon.

-French President Emmanuel Macron has been spearheading international efforts to rescue the former French protectorate from its deepest crisis since the 1975-1990 civil war.
-He has travelled twice to Lebanon since a huge explosion at Beirut port in August devastated the city.
+French President Emmanuel Macron has been spearheading international efforts to rescue the former French protectorate from its deepest crisis since its 1975-1990 civil war.
+He has travelled twice to Lebanon since a huge explosion at the Beirut port in August devastated the city.

 He had been due to return for a third visit on Dec.
 22, but postponed the trip on Thursday after testing positive for coronavirus.
-An official involved in organising the visit said he may speak by phone to Lebanese President Michel Aoun but there were no other plans for now.
+Army chief Francois Lecointre will replace the president to visit French troops on the ground and an official involved in organising the visit said Macron may speak by phone to Lebanese President Michel Aoun but there were no other plans for now.

 "The Lebanese political class is stuck in its own contradictions and is happy to play the clock," said Nadim Khoury at the Arab Reform Initiative.